pisv/gethandly.wiki-playground/Step-One.md

 of a Handly-based model, but for a little bit of functionality.
 We will implement a basic model with only two levels: `FooModel` containing `FooProject`s.
 While simple, this is going to be a complete, fully functional implementation.
-It shall demonstrate the basic structuring and behavior of a Handly-based model and give you a taste of what it is all about.
-It shall also serve as a starting point for our next step.
+It will demonstrate the basic structuring and behavior of a Handly-based model and give you a taste of what it is all about.
+It will also serve as a starting point for our next step.
 The complete source code for this step of the running example is available in the [Step One repository] (https://github.com/pisv/gethandly.1st).